Booking Conditions from Elite Travel Concierge

 Each passenger including children is required to hold their own full and valid passport for visits to all the destinations that we feature.
-Most non-eu countries require that passports are valid for at least six months after the departure from their country.
+Most countries require that passports are valid for at least six months after the departure from their country and issued within the last 10 years.
 Please visit www.fco.gov.uk/travel for the individual country‘s passport and visa requirements for British citizens with a British passport or contact us for further details.
 A full British passport presently takes approximately 2 to 6 weeks to obtain or renew.
 If you are 16 or over and haven‘t yet got a passport, you should apply for one at least 6 weeks before your holiday.
 The UK Passport Service has to confirm your identity before issuing your first passport and will ask you to attend an interview in order to do this.
 All information we provide in respect of visa or passport requirements is given in good faith and as known at the time it is provided.

 However, requirements may change and you must check the up to date position in good time before departure.
 For countries requiring visas, there should be at least one blank page in the passport to facilitate the visa stamp.
 Please note that some countries may require two blank pages for entry and departure visas.